toitzi/modseven/README.md

 ## When should i use this Project instead of Koseven

-If you create a new Application and are familiar with Kohana/Koseven or just love how those frameworks work, changes are high Modseven will also fit.
+If you create a new Application and are familiar with Kohana/Koseven or just love how those frameworks work, chances are high Modseven will also fit.
 If you update a legacy Kohana application, Modseven is the wrong choice - use Koseven instead.

 But also ask you those questions before choosing: